uber/Cadence-Docs/src/docs/03-concepts/01-workflows.md

     private final SubscriptionActivities activities =
             Workflow.newActivityStub(SubscriptionActivities.class);

+    // This manageSubscription function is an example of a workflow using Cadence
     @Override
-    public void startSubscription(Customer customer) {
+    public void manageSubscription(Customer customer) {
         // Set the Workflow customer to class properties so that it can be used by other methods like Query/Signal this.customer = customer;

         // sendWelcomeEmail is an activity in Cadence.
 It is implemented in user code and Cadence executes this activity on a worker node when needed. activities.sendWelcomeEmail(customer);

+        // for this example, there are a fixed number of periods in the subscription
+        // Cadence supports indefinitely running workflow but some advanced techniques are needed while (billingPeriodNum < customer.getSubscription().getPeriodsInSubcription()) {

-        // Cadence can pause the workflow at this stage (saving it's state to the database) and will restart it when the 30 day time expires or the subscriptionCancelled event is received
+            // Workflow.await tells Cadence to pause the workflow at this stage (saving it's state to the database)
-        // Workflow.await will be blocked until the timeout, or the condition is met, whichever comes first Workflow.await(customer.getSubscription().getTrialPeriod(), () -> subscriptionCancelled);
+            // Execution restarts when the billing period time has passed or the subscriptionCancelled event is received , whichever comes first

-        if (subscriptionCancelled) {
-            activities.sendCancellationEmailDuringTrialPeriod(customer);
-            // Returning the method will finish Workflow Execution return;
-        }

-        while (billingPeriodNum < customer.getSubscription().getMaxBillingPeriods()) {

-            activities.chargeCustomerForBillingPeriod(customer, billingPeriodNum);

             Workflow.await(customer.getSubscription().getBillingPeriod(), () -> subscriptionCancelled);

             if (subscriptionCancelled) {
                 activities.sendCancellationEmailDuringActiveSubscription(customer);
                 break;
             }

+            // chargeCustomerForBillingPeriod is another activity
+            // Cadence will automatically handle issues such as your billing service being unavailable at the time
+            // this activity invoked
+            activities.chargeCustomerForBillingPeriod(customer, billingPeriodNum);

             billingPeriodNum++;
         }